-The consolidated financial statements of the Company as at and for the financial year ended 31 December 2014 comprise the Company and its subsidiaries (together referred to as the Group).
-The financial statements of the Company as at and for the financial year ended 31 December 2014 do not include other entities.
+The consolidated financial statements of the Company as at and for the financial year ended 31 December 2015 comprise the Company and its subsidiaries (together referred to as the "Group" and individually referred to as "Group entities").
+The financial statements of the Company as at and for the financial year ended 31 December 2015 do not include other entities.